barbazul/1kfa/mod_guide_gm.md

 ### Downtime

-If the characters are not in a steading, the moves available during downtime are:
+If the characters are not in a town, the moves available during downtime are:

  * Rest